arkon108/book-reviews/summaries/003-soft-skills.md

 Three chapters cover quitting a job, freelancing and founding a startup, with nothing more than a common-sense advice and easily browsable information.

+### Working remotely
-The chapter on working remotely suggests setting hard hours for work, being realistic about self motivation needed for work when nobody is peeking over your shoulder, and helping ourselves by removing distractions and "doing something for 15 minutes only" which is a hack to get momentum which helps us do more work.
+Suggests setting hard hours for work, being realistic about self motivation needed for work when nobody is peeking over your shoulder, and helping ourselves by removing distractions and "doing something for 15 minutes only" which is a hack to get momentum which helps us do more work.
 Loneliness can be a surprising challenge for some so we could get out, schedule some activities with other people such as programming meetup or anything, really.

-Speaking of programming meetups, Chapter #18 has a good advice for a budding programmer - don't get religious about technology.
-Stop the (hate) wars.
+Chapter #18 has a good advice for a budding programmer - don't get religious about technology.
+Stop the (hate) wars!

 Marketing yourself